 Retailers that implement this software can increase footfall traffic to their stores, boost conversion rates (both in-store and online) and strengthen existing relationships with consumers.

-There are numerous ways retailers and other organisations can use a booking software, but here are 5 of the most common appointment scheduling types are:
+There are many different types of appointments retailers and other organizations can use a booking software for.
+Here are 8 of the most common appointment booking types are:

 - Time-slot scheduling